xlanex6/nhost-nuxt3-plugin/README.md

 ```

 ## Options <a name="options"></a>
-You can configure the supabase module by using the nhost key in `nuxt.config.{ts,js}`:
+You can configure the nhost module by using the nhost key in `nuxt.config.{ts,js}`:

 ```
 import { defineNuxtConfig } from 'nuxt'